kobusjoubert/active_ad/README.md

 [rubygems.org](https://rubygems.org).

 You can set the environment of the gem to `development` to make life easier while extending the gem.
-Setting it to any other environment will not require or load development dependencies like `listen` and `byebug` which we don't want in production.
+Setting it to any other environment will not require or load development dependencies like `listen` and `debug` which we don't want in production.

 If you're building a Rails or Rack app, it will use those environments.
 If you're using this gem as a standalone library, you'll have to set the `ACTIVE_AD_ENV` environment variable to `development`.